-However, I know that it can be scary at the start.
-I've been there too, and I was especially afraid that I would lose my investment because of people not paying me back.
+However, I know that it can be scary at the start to invest in Peer-to-Peer lending.
+I've been there too, and I was especially afraid that I would lose my investment because of the thought of people not paying me back.
 So is Peer-to-Peer lending safe, and should you actually consider it as an investment?
 That's exactly what we are going to see inside this article.

-Peer-to-Peer lending consists in lending money to borrowers, in exchange of interests on the money you are lending.
-Basically, you are playing the role of a bank by lending money to other people.
-However, it's not about lending a large amount of money to a single person, but rather small sums to many people.
+Peer-to-Peer lending consists of lending your own money to borrowers applying for loans, in exchange of interests on the money you are lending to them.
+Basically, you are playing the role of a bank by lending money to other people that need money, for example for home improvements or to buy a car, but it can also be lending money to companies for expansion projects.
+However, it's not about lending a large amount of money to a single person or company, but rather small sums to a large number of people or companies.

-This is made possible by Peer-to-Peer lending platforms, which basically list loans from borrowers and allows you to invest in those loans with your money.
-Those platforms also come with other cool features, like being able to set auto-invest functions in order to completely automate your Peer-to-Peer lending investments.
+This is all made possible by Peer-to-Peer lending platforms, which basically list loans from borrowers and allows you to invest in those loans with your money.
+Those platforms also come with other cool features, like being able to set auto-invest functions in order to completely automate your Peer-to-Peer lending investments or buyback guarantees that protect your money in case a borrower doesn't pay you back.

 As for all investments, investing in Peer-to-Peer lending comes with some risks.
 I consider that there are three major risks that can arise from investing in Peer-to-Peer lending, so let's see them one by one.